LTLA/BiocWorkflow2015/converted/workflow.md

 ## Setting up the analysis parameters

 Here, the settings for the DB analysis are specified.
-The paths to the BAM files are stored in the `bam.files` vector from the previous section.
+Recall that the paths to the BAM files are stored in the `bam.files` vector after alignment.
 The cell type for each file can be conveniently extracted from the file name.